Survivor: Moving On

 In March, on the first day of Spring Break, Pat and Bubba fly out of Maverick County International Airport, Eagle Pass, Texas to Drake Field, Fayetteville, Arkansas in a light aircraft Pat charters for the flight up, because he doesn’t want to drive up and back.
 They’ve a meeting with the college Chancellor about Pat’s housing for his Freshman Year.

-The taxi from Drake Field gets them to the Chancellor’s office before the time of the meeting, so they sit and drink some coffee while they wait for his prior meeting to finish.
-They’re only a few minutes past the time set for the meeting when they’re shown into the Chancellor’s office.
+The taxi from Drake Field gets them to the Chancellor’s office before the time of the meeting, so they sit and drink some coffee while they wait for the Chancellor’s prior meeting to end.
+They’re only a few minutes past the time for the meeting when they’re shown into the Chancellor’s office.
 He directs them to a discussion nook with comfortable chairs around a low coffee table.
 They all shake hands, and sit down.

 Pat starts the discussion with, “Chancellor, I know I don’t fit any of the usual profiles you have for granting an exemption to living in the dorms for my Freshman Year, but I hope to convince you to give me a special exemption from living in the dorm.”